home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 #### Arming

 The Alarm Control Panel state must be in the `disarmed` state before arming.
-Alexa does not support switching from an armed state without first disarming. e.g. switching from `armed_home` to `armed_night`.
+Alexa does not support switching from an armed state without first disarming, e.g., switching from `armed_home` to `armed_night`.

 The Alarm Control Panel state `armed_custom_bypass` isn't supported by Alexa and is treated as `armed_home`.

 <div class="note">

 Alexa does not support arming with voice PIN at this time.
-Therefore if the Alarm Control Panel requires a `code` for arming or the `code_arm_required` attribute is `true` the entity will not be exposed during discovery.
+Therefore if the Alarm Control Panel requires a `code` for arming or the `code_arm_required` attribute is `true`, the entity will not be exposed during discovery.
 The Alarm Control Panel may default the `code_arm_required` attribute to `true` even if the platform does not support or require it.
 Use the [Entity Customization Tool](/docs/configuration/customizing-devices/#customization-using-the-ui) to override `code_arm_required` to `false` and expose the Alarm Control Panel during discovery.

 </div>